Shopify/maintenance_tasks/README.md

 The Active Storage framework in Rails 6.1 and up supports multiple storage services.
-To specify which service to use, `MaintenanceTasks.active_storage_service` can be configured with the service's key, as specified in your application's `config/storage.yml`:
+To specify which service to use, `MaintenanceTasks.active_storage_service` can be configured with the service’s key, as specified in your application’s `config/storage.yml`:

 ```yaml
 # config/storage.yml